-▶ Select the Ping/Routing tab to enter the ping and routing settings:
+Select the Ping/Routing tab to enter the ping and routing settings:

 Setting Meaning Ping In the Address: field, enter the IP number for which you want to check the network connection.
-Input: Four numerical values separated by points, e.g. 160.1.180.20 .
-As an alternative, you can enter the name of the computer whose connection you want to check Start button: Start the test.
-The control shows status information in the Ping field Stop button: Conclude the test Routing For network specialists: Status information of the operating system for the current routing process ■ Update button: Update routing
+Input: Four numerical values separated by periods, e.g. 160.1.180.20 .
+As an alternative, you can enter the name of the computer whose connection you want to check Press the Start button to begin the test.
+The control shows the status information in the Ping field Press the Stop button to conclude the test Routing For network specialists: Status information of the operating system for the current routing Update button: Update routing